-As of February 28, 2021, the Company's contractual obligations and contingencies are as follows:
+As of August 31, 2021, the Company's contractual obligations and contingencies are as follows:

-- a) The Company has commitments to make payments related to the acquisition of certain operating assets and service contracts of Spector Logistics, Inc. - b) The Company derives its revenue from the sale of products in various tax jurisdictions, which are subject to various Canadian and foreign federal and provincial laws and regulations governing taxes.
+The Company derives its revenue from the sale of products in various tax jurisdictions, which are subject to various Canadian and foreign federal and provincial laws and regulations governing taxes.
 These laws and regulations are continually changing.
 The Company believes its operations are materially in compliance with all applicable laws and regulations.
 There is no guarantee that the Company's chosen tax position will not be challenged by tax authorities in these jurisdictions which could result in additional taxes, related non-income tax amounts, interest and penalties payable.